trueberryless/the-thinking-hub/src/content/posts/creative-thinking.md

 **3. Aggressive Input Diversity**
 Your brain is an association machine.
 It connects Dot A to Dot B. If you only feed it computer science textbooks, it can only make connections within computer science.
 You must widen the pool of "dots."
 Read wildly.
 Read history, biology, architecture, or fiction.
 The broader your knowledge base, the more exotic the connections your subconscious can forge.
-This is the secret sauce of the "Genius"—they are usually just people with a very strange, very wide library of mental references.
+This is the secret sauce of the "Genius" — they are usually just people with a very strange, very wide library of mental references.

 **4. Operationalize Curiosity**
 As we discussed in Part 3, the social environment is critical.
 You must actively build a workspace where "Why" and "How" are the most valuable words.
 If you are a lead, you need to incentivize these questions.
 Remember: **Curiosity breeds creativity.** If you stop asking how things work, you stop inventing ways to make them work better.